This book helps lighten up the creative process and to illustrate a different path to creating that doesn’t have to be

 I really enjoy using Printful, and I think you might too!
 They’re an on-demand printing company offering 328 products you can personalize as you wish.

 I’m creating mugs, totes and framed posters of my illustrations.
 One of them is for sale right now.

 If you sign up using my referral link http://www.printful.com/give-5-get-5/T6GF98, you’ll get $5 off your first order.

 Don’t forget to show me what you’ve created!

 When I’m getting really frustrated by something that’s not working, my anger starts to boil.
 When I’ve reached the point that I’m starting to lose executive functioning I swear out loud.

 And at that point I’m breathing heavily, frustrated and can’t think straight.
 Wouldn’t it be helpful if at that moment, someone would come in and remind me how to calm down?

 So I used Dictation and Automator on my Mac to listen for my frustrated exclamation.
 When heard it launches a web page of my choice.
 So far it’s working well!
-It’s started to make me laugh the page automatically launched and that definitely broke the tension!
+It started to make me laugh when the page automatically launched and that definitely broke the tension!
 I’ll work on a tutorial for how to set that up.
-The page that launches is my personal-help-line that has reminders to myself.
+The page that automatically launches is my personal-help-line that has reminders to myself.
 It’s pretty rough right now, but that’s ok.
 I’ll create nice graphics for it one day.
 Right now it’s a start.